coderrect-inc/coderrect-github-action/README.md

     buildCommand: "make COMPILER=GNU MPI_COMPILER=gfortran C_MPI_COMPILER=gcc"
 ```

-For more details, take a look at this [cmake project](https://github.com/coderrect-inc/covid-sim) and [fortran project](https://github.com/coderrect-inc/CloverLeaf_OpenMP) to learn how to integrate Coderrect into more complex projects
+For more details, take a look at this [Fortran project](https://github.com/coderrect-inc/CloverLeaf_OpenMP) to learn how to integrate Coderrect into more complex projects

 ### For customized analysis
 Coderrect allows you to provide a configuration file to fully customize your analysis.